-EVALUATION OF POLICY 7-J-2: This is the only policy in the plan that specifies a change to the LDC that has not yet been carried out.
-This task is more complex than had been anticipated and the 1999 date should be changed.
-The town may need to hire a specialized transportation consultant to create the specifications that developers would be required to follow in preparing traffic impact analyses for their proposed developments.
+EVALUATION OF POLICY 7-J-2: This is the only policy in the plan that specifies LDC changes but has not been carried out.
+This is a more complex undertaking than had been anticipated; the town should hire a transportation consultant that specializes in this field.